kirillplis/parcellab-sre-challenge/README.md

 └── vpc.tf
 ```
 I build infrastructure on AWS from scratch using Terraform.
 It deploys the following:
-* a VPC with public subnets for EKS,
+* a VPC with all network resources required for EKS to operate,
-* EKS itself,
+* EKS itself
 * ECR
 * OIDC for GitHub
 * Necessary IAM roles and policies